-The Challenge: Tricky Tales requires the elements listed below:
+The Challenge: Flip The Script requires the elements listed below:

-- The Presentation tells a story about a team-created Trickster who attempts to overcome a Tricky Situation. - Your team has designed and created a Costume that goes through a Costume Transformation during the Presentation. - Your team has designed and created an Illusion that enhances the story. - · The Presentation includes 2 Team Choice Elements.

-Check to certify you have reviewed your solution for these required elements

-10. Next, you will need to fill out the Declaration of Independence section.
+- The Presentation tells a Flipped Tale that is inspired by the researched story but focuses on a New Main Character. - One Literary Device is integrated into the Presentation. - The Presentation includes a Focus Shift. - · Your team has designed and built one piece of scenery that goes through a Scenery Flip. - The Presentation includes 2 Team Choice Elements. - Check to certify you have reviewed your solution for these required elements - 10.
+Next, you will need to fill out the Declaration of Independence section.
 You will see a list of team members who have been entered into the Resource Area.
 Check the box next to each team member who contributed to the Presentation.
 Note that you can click the blue hyperlink to fix any errors in the list of team members.